astralfrontier/creative-universe/content/blog/principles-of-arise-map-creation.md

 A defense quadrant has lots of elevation differences, and some cover or catwalks.
 Units get into positions there, and attack enemies who get close.

+Decide whether you want your objectives to be fought over (offense quadrants) or maneuvered toward (defense quadrants), and place them appropriately.

 **Pick a verticality model and stick with it**.
 This is the A-, V-, L-, or S-type map mentioned above.
 Decide on where your highest points will be anchored on the map, and include one to three tall locations accordingly.